ers6/ia_scanning_labor_data/access-ia-metadata-records/README.md

 # Metadata Collection Method
-This folder contains the scripts I used to create the 9 million record [dataset](https://wustl.box.com/s/sd9nvxbh3hym7uycia5bul2a7cu4q9rn).
+This folder contains the scripts I used to create the [9 million record dataset](https://wustl.box.com/s/sd9nvxbh3hym7uycia5bul2a7cu4q9rn).

-Each item (be it a book, website, or audio file) uploaded to internet archive contains a metadata record accessible via the Internet Archive API.
+Each item (be it a book, website, or audio file) uploaded to Internet Archive(IA) contains a metadata record accessible via the Internet Archive API.
 Metadata fields for an IA are extensive, and there are very few required fields for an upload to work.
-See the IA developer documentation for more information on fields: https://archive.org/developers/metadata-schema/i.
-One such field, the “scanningcenter” field indicates at which scanning center an object was scanned.
-We wrote the scripts contained in this folder to 1) amass as complete a list as possible of all scanning centers across all IA records, and 2) collect relevant metadata fields for all text records scanned at the scanning centers.
+See the [IA developer documentation](https://archive.org/developers/metadata-schema/i). for more information on fields.
+One such field, the “scanningcenter” field indicates at which scanning center an object was scanned for upload into Internet Archive.
+This field can therefore be used to trace a history of the archive's creation and provide insight into conditions of the human workers who created it.
+We wrote the scripts contained in this folder to 1) amass as complete a list as possible of all unique "scanningcenter" entries across all IA records, and 2) collect relevant metadata fields for all text records scanned at the scanning centers.

 ## Scanning Center Identification
-We identified a list of scanning center identifiers by querying large collections in Internet Archive and returning only the “scanningcenter” field.
-I queried the following collections using the gets_collection_data function in this python file:  'americana', 'printdisabled', 'internetarchivebooks', 'inlibrary', 'booksbylanguage_arabic', 'booksbylanguage', 'JaiGyan', 'digitallibraryindia', 'toronto', 'folkscanomy', 'biodiversity', 'europeanlibraries', 'china','newspapers'
+IA does not make public a complete list of all scanning centers, so we had to identify them through sifting through item metadata records.
+To do so, we queried large collections in Internet Archive and returning only the “scanningcenter” field.
+I queried the 14 largest texts collections as of June 2023:
+- 'internetarchivebooks'
+- 'inlibrary'
+- 'booksbylanguage_arabic'
+- 'booksbylanguage'
+- 'JaiGyan'
+- 'digitallibraryindia'
+- 'toronto'
+- 'folkscanomy'
+- 'biodiversity'
+- 'europeanlibraries'
+- 'china'
+- 'newspapers'
-Please note that these are not all the collections in Internet Archive.
+following collections using the gets_collection_data function in this python file:  'americana', 'printdisabled', Please note that these are not all the collections in Internet Archive.
 Rather, they are the largest text collections with the fewest overlapping titles as one text can be a member of multiple collections.
 View the results of these queries here.
 Using this method, we generated a list of 102 unique entries in the 'scanningcenter' field.
 ## Metadata Set Collection
 On 2023-06-06, we queried the IA API for a list of items that contained one of the 102 values in the “scanningcenter” field and asked it to return the following metadata fields for all matching items: [ id, sponsor, scandate, donor, scanner, shipping_container, operator, imagecount, scanningcenter] using this python script.